 Last time I featured my friend, Sidney from “Need Organizing?”, she showed us how to combat clutter, once and for all.
 Today we are focusing on the epicenter of the home, the room where everything important takes place: the kitchen.
 Many of the newer houses are built with an open floor plan, emphasizing the importance of the kitchen as the heart of the house.
 Keeping it clean, organized and clutter-free becomes vital, as a majority of our family time is spent in the kitchen.

 The kitchen is also the home to bulky appliances, gadgets, food and supplies.
 Use Sidney’s tried and true tips to keep your kitchen organized and reduce food prep and clean up times.

 Smart Kitchen Organization Tips:

 - Clearing out and organizing one cabinet or drawer at a time is key.
 The kitchen can be a huge project and can take up an entire day to get done.
 Start small, but the important part is that you START!

-- Begin by purging the no brainers like chipped cups, plates and worn out Tupperware with no lids.
+- Begin by purging the no brainers like chipped cups, plates and worn out Rubbermaid storage containers with no lids.

 - Make sure to wipe clean all drawers, cabinets and counter space before returning items.
 When is the next time you will have all your silverware out at once?